Skip to main content

 Your Brand Administrator can choose whether tickets reopen when you receive an email by adjusting inbound email status settings.
 This will make it easier for you to follow up with your respondents.

 If your organization does not have 2-way emails in ticketing enabled, you will still be able to send emails from tickets, but you will not see replies to that email in the ticket.
-You will also not be able to edit the noreply field in your emails, and you will not have access to inbound status settings related to 2-way emails.
+Also, you will not have access to inbound status settings related to 2-way emails.
 (You will be able to edit the reply-to email, from name, and from email fields.)

 Creating Reusable Ticket Emails